 - Preheat the oven to 180C/356F.

-- Heat the butter over a low-medium heat for about 5-10 minutes, until it begins to brown.
-You’ll know when it has browned because it will smell nutty, potentially be bubbling, and have golden flecks in the liquid.
+- Heat the butter over a low-medium heat for about 5 minutes or until it begins to brown.
+You'll know when it has browned because it will smell nutty, potentially be bubbling, and have golden flecks in the liquid.
 Once it has browned, add the mashed banana, and continue to cook for a few more minutes on a low heat.
 Once the bananas are cooked and fragrant, set aside to cool for about 5-10 minutes.

 - In a large bowl, add the butter banana mixture along with the maple syrup, eggs, vanilla bean paste and salt.
 Mix well to combine.